bartificer/programming-by-stealth/docs/pbs66.md

 ### On-First-Interaction Bootstrap Validation Styles

-Having a form you haven’t even touched already be visually cranky at you with lots of red borders is sub-optimal.
+Having a form you haven’t even touched already be visually cranky at you with lots of red borders is suboptimal.
 A nice improvement would be to have the Bootstrap validation states only show up when the form is first submitted.
 We can do this by not adding the class `.was-validated` into the form in our markup, but adding it via appropriate event handlers later.

 The two relevant event handlers are the forms `submit` handler, and each validated form element’s `invalid` handler.
 You might imagine just the form’s `submit` handler might be enough, but you’d soon find that doesn’t work, because that handler only fires when the form passes validation.
-The `invalid` event is fired when ever validation fails on a given element, so we need to catch that event too.
+The `invalid` event is fired whenever validation fails on a given element.
+We need to catch that event too.

 We can see this in action in `pbs66c.html` from this instalment’s ZIP.